gregberns/gregberns.github.io/code/index.md

 for a great 'career'.
 I liked the challenge of what I was doing during the summer, from tracking expenses and payments, to working with clients, and finding new sources of revenue.

-A year or two after graduating, with a desire to see something new, I moved to Arizona, and found the two loves of my life.
+A year or two after graduating, with a desire to see something new, I traveled the world and ended up in Arizona, where I found the two loves of my life.

 I signed on with a small business intelligence (BI) consulting company, that had a team building powerful tools, on top of a highly respected BI platform, now called SAP Business Objects.
 They built a tool that took the drudgery